-In order to meet its responsibilities, the Pilgrim PRU monitors termly the progress of all students.
+In order to meet our responsibilities, Pilgrim Pathways School monitors termly the progress of all students.

-1. Definition of 'Due Regard'
+2. Definition of 'due regard'

-The Pilgrim PRU recognise that there are six principles established by case law underlying due regard (sometimes known as 'the Brown principles', after the specific case which generated them) - awareness, timeliness, rigour, non-delegation, continuous, and record-keeping:
+Pilgrim Pathways School recognises that there are six principles established by case law underlying 'due regard' (sometimes known as 'the Brown principles', after the specific case which generated them) - awareness, timeliness, rigour, non-delegation, continuous, and record-keeping:

-- 1. Awareness: all staff should know and understand what the law requires. - 2.
-Timeliness: the implications for equalities of new policies and practices should be considered before they are introduced. - 3.
-Rigour: there should be rigorous and open-minded analysis of statistical evidence, and careful attention to the views of the workforce and stakeholders. - 4.
+1. Awareness: all staff should know and understand what the law requires.

+2. Timeliness: the implications for equalities of new policies and practices should be considered before they are introduced.

+- 3. Rigour: there should be rigorous and open-minded analysis of statistical evidence, and careful attention to the views of the workforce and stakeholders. - 4.
 Non-delegation: compliance with the PSED cannot be delegated. - 5.
 Continuous: due regard for equalities should be happening all the time. - 6.
 Record-keeping: it is good practice to keep documentary records to show that equalities have been considered when decisions are being made.